-Our commitment to human rights is further supported by our Statement on Labor and the Workplace, which articulates our support for the principles of the International Labour Organization 1998 Declaration on Fundamental Principles and Rights at Work ("ILO Declaration").
-We support these principles, developing and implementing policies, procedures and practices that align with applicable laws and specific circumstances to accomplish the objectives of the ILO Declaration.
+Our Statement on Labor and the Workplace reinforces our commitment to providing positive, productive, and supportive work environments.
+Additionally, our Standards of Business Conduct provide a framework for responsible operations and are consistent with the spirit and intent of the ILO Declaration.
+We support these principles, developing and implementing policies, procedures and practices that align with applicable laws as well as local circumstances and customs to accomplish the objectives of the ILO Declaration.

 Consistent with our Standards of Business Conduct and our Ethics Policy, we expect compliance by all officers and employees with applicable laws and regulations and prohibit conduct that conflicts with human rights.

 We operate through various standards, procedures and processes, which outline practices in various socioeconomic areas, including human rights.
 The OIMS under which we operate provides standards and expectations that may be used to identify, monitor, and manage ongoing risks in our operations, including potential human rights risks.